 Post-war, the mid-calf ballerina-length design became popular, favoured by women who had careers.
 There were some spectacular one-off gowns, too.
 Margaret Whigam, one of the first It girls, wore a big, showy gown by Norman Hartnell.
 “She was beautiful, rich and she loved the camera – she was the perfect client for Hartnell,” says Ehrman.
 “That was not a garment that could be altered for another occasion.”

-In the swinging 1960s, singer Lulu sported a white hooded, fur-trimmed maxi coat over a mini dress and high boots.
-The Thea Porter-designed empire-line dress displayed in the show – “demure but flirty” as Ehrman puts it – in devore velvet, is quintessentially 1970s.
+In the swinging '60s, singer Lulu sported a white hooded, fur-trimmed maxi coat over a mini dress and high boots.
+The Thea Porter-designed empire-line dress displayed in a previous V&A wedding-dress exhibition – “demure but flirty” as Ehrman puts it – in devore velvet, is quintessentially 1970s.
 “The reason the white wedding dress has survived is because it can evolve and remain fashionable –it persists because it can be reinvented.”